 - 5.5.
-The operating organization, in carrying out its responsibilities for safe operation, should establish requirements and procedures by which persons controlling or supervising changes in the operational status of the research reactor, or with other duties having a direct bearing on safety, should be authorized before they are allowed to perform those duties.
-The regulatory body is required to provide for issuing authorizations that specify the obligations of the operating organization with respect to its personnel (see Ref.
-[7], para.
-3.2(3)(iii)).
-This requirement may be met in different ways.
+The operating organization, in carrying out its responsibilities for safe operation, should establish requirements and procedures by which persons controlling or supervising changes in the operational status of the research reactor, or with other duties having a direct bearing on safety, should be authorized before allowed perform those to for issuing authorizations that specify the obligations of the operating (see Ref.
+[7] requirement may be met in different ways.
 The operating organization may propose, for regulatory body approval, the activities for which personnel are required to be authorized by the regulatory body or the operating organization.
 Alternatively, the regulatory body may determine the activities that must be authorized and grant the authorization. - 5.6.
 The operating organization should determine, in accordance with the requirements of the regulatory body, the operating personnel positions that require an authorization.
-"In particular, in accordance with regulatory requirements, the reactor manager, the shift supervisors and the reactor operators shall hold an authorization (a licence or certificateion) issued by the regulatory body, operating organization or other competent an appropriate authority" (see Ref.
+"In particular, in accordance with regulatory requirements, the reactor manager, the shift supervisors and the reactor operators shall hold an authorization (a licence or certificate) issued by the regulatory body, operating organization or other competent authority" (see Ref.
 [2], para.
-7.54). - 5.7.
+7.5).
+The reactor manager does not necessarily need to hold a licence to operate the reactor but needs to have completed a training programme. - 5.7.
 The regulatory body may require documented evidence of the competence of other persons, not authorized by the regulatory body, whose duties have a significant, though not direct, bearing on safety.